-We don’t remember, so we don’t learn, so we don’t prepare
+We don’t remember, we don’t learn, we don’t prepare

 A common element of our public policy issues is how our amnesia shapes them.
 We do not remember past extreme weather, so activists blame all extreme weather on our emissions of greenhouse gases.
 We fight and lose 4th generation wars because we do not learn from our previous defeats (or from the defeats of other nations).
 We do not remember the long history of debt defaults by State and local governments, and so do not prepare for the coming ones.

 Note: failure to pay interest or principle on debts is “default.”
 Bankruptcy is a process of resolving these in Federal Courts.

 States cannot file bankruptcy.
 The 11th Amendment to the Constitution prevents citizens from using the Federal Courts to compel States to honor their contracts.
 Only State constitutions and laws can do so, and they often allow flexibility by their governments to debts.
 Article I Section 10 of the Constitution prohibits States from passing a “law impairing the Obligation of Contracts.”
 Federal Courts have had differing interpretations of this.
 The bottom line: States have defaulted 17 times (perhaps more), in many ways.